Egypt detains women who called for prisoner release amid coronavirus, lawyer says

 The total number of inmates in Egypt is unclear, but tens of thousands have been detained in a broad crackdown on political opposition since then-army chief Abdel Fattah al-Sisi ousted the Muslim Brotherhood from power in 2013.

-Egypt has reported 210 confirmed coronavirus cases including six deaths.
-As the outbreak spread, rights groups and activists have campaigned for the release of political, sick and elderly prisoners in Egypt, citing what they describe as poor conditions and overcrowding in prisons.
+Egypt has reported 256 confirmed coronavirus cases including seven deaths.
+As the outbreak spread, rights groups and activists have campaigned for the release of political, sick and elderly prisoners, citing what they describe as poor conditions, lack of healthcare and overcrowding in prisons.

 Sisi, elected president in 2014, has denied holding political prisoners.
-He and his backers say the detentions over recent years are necessary to stabilise Egypt.
+He and his backers say the detentions over recent years are necessary to stabilize Egypt.

-Security sources and officials have said no coronavirus cases have been detected in prisons and that the interior ministry is taking measures to protect prisoners.
-Prison visits have been suspended since March 10 because of the virus.
+Security sources and officials have said no coronavirus cases have been detected in prisons and that the Interior Ministry is taking measures to protect prisoners.
+Authorities have suspended prison visits since March 10, citing the risk from the virus.

 Among those detained on Wednesday were Laila Soueif, the mother of prominent imprisoned activist Alaa Abdel Fattah, and Laila’s sister Ahdaf, a novelist short-listed for the Booker Prize, according to Khaled Ali, a lawyer for the family.